sambeau/deadcatbounce/README.md

 - There are two ways to trigger the endgame.
 -  1. A player gets a ‘Royal Flush’, i.e., A-K-Q-J-T
 	2. The stack runs out.

-- Once the end-game is triggered, each player who hasn’t had a turn this round is paid their dividends.
-	- i.e. the players between the person who’s turn it is when the end of the game was triggered, and the person who first started
+If a player gets a royal flush, each other player has one last round of dividends:
+1. Remove any tokens protecting cards
+2. Pay out the dividends for their stock

+If the stack ran out:
+1. Shuffle the discard pile replace the stack with it
+2. Each player has one last turn

+### The Winner

 To work out who has won, allocate points as follows:
 1. Each card a player has on the table scores 1 pt.
 2. Each card a player has in their hand scores -2 pts.
 3. Each token scores 1 pt.
-4. A royal flush scores 15 pts.
+4. A royal flush scores 10 pts.

-### The Winner
-- The player with the most points at the end is the winner.
+The player with the most points at the end is the winner.

 ## Variations